ivaspavlo/m-therapy-fe/README.md

 - bootstrap-4-grid - lightweight collection of utility classes from Bootstrap.
 Wherever it is possible BEM structure is used, where block__element and block__element--modifier syntax is used.
 The application uses SCSS preprocessor as well as SCSS variables.
-Global styles are conventionally in /src/assets/styles folder, which are then imported to /styles.scss.
+Global styles are conventionally in `/src/assets/styles folder`, which are then imported to /styles.scss.
 Structure and semantics of global style files:
 - components.scss - contains SCSS classes used for styling of entire components.
 - fonts.scss - collection of @font-face to include fonts to the global SCSS styles.